Court docs: Slain Bradley officer pleaded for life, was shot by own gun - NewsBreak

 Court docs: Slain Bradley officer pleaded for life, was shot by own gun

-In a bond hearing Monday, suspects Darius Sullivan and Xandria Harris were denied bail as the state seeks life sentences.Top story: Groundbreaking COVID research in Missouri shows alarming trend
+In a bond hearing Monday, suspects Darius Sullivan and Xandria Harris were denied bail as the state seeks life sentences.Bradley Police: Visitation and funeral service for Sergeant Rittmanic Prosecutor wants US death penalty for police shooting pair

 Rittmanic was shot and killed at a Comfort Inn Hotel on the 1500 block of Illinois Highway 50 last week.